Girl Meets God

-Yesterday, when I was riding in my car, I had this instant desire to see Portia Knowles.
+A while back, I was riding in my car and had this instant desire to see Portia Knowles.
 I don't know why, but I did.
 Portia is a wonderful girl who was in our high school youth group in Missouri.
-She was our first paid babysitter.
-She is the one who decorated my Christmas tree one year with handmade paper snow flakes.
-One fall as we were amping up for a fresh theme in youth ministry, Portia, me, and lots of other people, worked for hours to turn the church's basement gym into a bat cave.
-We have even camped in Colorado.
+She was our first paid babysitter and the one who decorated my Christmas tree one year with handmade paper snow flakes.
+One fall as we were amping up for a fresh theme in youth ministry, Portia, me, and lots of other people, worked for hours to turn the church's basement gym into the Bat Cave.
+We have even camped in Colorado together.

 There's this quaint house on the outskirts of Joplin, Missouri that sells antiques and chocolate called Richardson's Candy House.
 When it's a beautiful fall day, I have this craving to go to Richardson's.
 When it's a dreary day, I have this craving to go to Richardson's.
 When it's a happy day, I have this craving to go to Richardson's Candy house.
 Life doesn't get much better than that.

 Since moving to California, I've also developed this terrible affinity for Starbucks Coffee.
-When I get the craving, it can only be satisfied by a grande, breve, two-pump, white chocolate mocha.
-Sometimes a toffee nut latte will do the trick.
-If the manager knows your order by memory, you must have a problem.
+When I get the craving, it can only be satisfied by a triple grande, three pump, percent with whip toffee nut latte.
+Sometimes a pumpkin spice latte will do the trick as well.
+If the barista knows your order by memory, you must have a problem.

-I've tried to analyze this whole craving thing: Am I addicted to Portia Knowles, Richardson's Toffee, or Starbucks coffee?
+I've tried to analyze this whole craving thing: Am I addicted to Portia Knowles, Richardson's candy, or Starbucks coffee?
 I don't think so.

 When I spent time with Portia, we had fun, but it wasn't some magical, wonderful moment.
 When Scott used to take me on long country drives to visit Richardson's Candy House, I didn't always enjoy it.
 Frankly, I would often groan and fidget because it felt like we were wasting time.
 But looking back, I long for those times again.
 I long for those easy and carefree days.
 I crave the comfort of "the good-ole days."
 It's really solace and ease that I crave, and it doesn't get much more comfortable than a warm cup of coffee in an arm chair at Starbucks while your husband is home with the kids.